 - Egg: Use room temperature eggs as always

-- Vanilla (optional): This is not mandatory in fact this Basque Burnt cheesecake is perfect even without vanilla.
+- Vanilla (optional): This is not mandatory in fact this Basque cheesecake is perfect even without vanilla.
 If you use it, please please avoid using artificial vanilla.
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend.
 I usually use vanilla bean paste instead of vanilla extract which has lovely vanilla bits in there too

 - Reduce the mixer speed to low and slowly pour in room temp cream